nonmodernist/nonmodernist.github.io/content/notes/folk-horror-vampirism.md

 # Vampirism in Folk Contexts

-<span class="og">💋</span> Vampires in folk horror differ significantly from the urbane, aristocratic vampire popularized by Bram Stoker's Dracula.
+<span class="og">💋</span> Vampires in folk horror differ significantly from the urbane, aristocratic vampire popularized by Bram Stoker's *Dracula*.
 Instead, they draw more directly from regional folkloric traditions of the undead, presenting beings that are more monstrous, animalistic, and deeply tied to specific cultural contexts.

 ## Folkloric Vampires vs. Gothic Vampires